maelstrom-software/maelstrom/doc/book/src/config.md

 All Maelstrom executables are configured through "configuration values".
-Configuration values can be set through commmand-line options, environment variables, or config files.
+Configuration values can be set through commmand-line options, environment variables, or configuration files.

-Each configuration value has a type, which is either: string, number, or boolean.
+Each configuration value has a type, which is either string, number, or boolean.

 Imagine a configuration value named `config-value` in a program called